spryker/oryx/docs/reactivity/key-concepts.md

 An observable can emit different values over time.
 In Oryx, components are bind to data observed from APIs and stored in the [application state](#application-state).
 Whenever the application state is updated, a new value is emitted and the component will update its view automatically in an efficient manner.

 Oryx makes use of reactive programming through the popular library [RxJS](https://rxjs.dev/).
 It provides a set of tools and techniques to make it easier to work with asynchronous data streams and event-driven systems.
+RxJS is an platform agnostic library that provides:

+- an Observable primitive that can be used as a base mechanism for reactivity with support or bridges into - different frameworks (vue, react, Lit, svelte, etc.)
+- ability to emit more than one value (unline Promises that are resolved only once)
+- ability to resolve value both asynchronously and synchronously (Promises can resole only asynchronously)
+- be able to utilize battle tested, handy operators to combine streams and define reactive logic

 ## Application state